>80% transparency for segment displays and ~70% transparency for matrix

 In-glass displays enable smart windows in vehicles to show critical information to drivers, passengers and pedestrians, or provide functions that otherwise need physical control panel.

-We offer off-the-shelf demo products for concepting, prototyping, and evaluation purposes.
+We offer off-the-shelf matrix and segmented demo products for concepting, prototyping, and evaluation purposes.
+Click here to learn the difference between segmented and matrix displays.

 Electroluminescent transparent display for in-glass laminated applications, matrix 144 x 72, 2.1 mm pixel pitch, glass substrate 0.7 mm thick, no cover glass.